-BTO published a new statement on COVID-19 on 24 March.
-We ask that Heronries Census volunteers follow this advice.
-When the government reviews its restrictions on 13 April, BTO will also review guidance to volunteers and will update accordingly.
+BTO published a new statement on COVID-19 on 29 May.
+We ask that Heronries Census volunteers follow this advice, and the specific guidance below.

 Annual survey of all Grey Herons, Little Egrets, Cormorants and scarcer herons nesting in the UK

 Heronries are the places where Grey Herons, Little Egrets and sometimes other waterbirds gather to nest.
 Nesting often persists for many decades at the same location and becomes very well known to birdwatchers.
 Grey Herons in particular are monitored efficiently and accurately by counting 'apparently occupied nests' in their heronries.
 The BTO's Heronries Census has gathered nest counts annually since 1928 at the UK's heronries.

 The main species covered is Grey Heron but Little Egret is fully included, as are rarer species of colonial waterbirds such as Cattle Egret and Spoonbill.
 Nest counts of Cormorants are also collected, especially where they are nesting alongside herons.
 Data are shared with county recorders and for rare species with the Rare Breeding Birds Panel.

 You can search for available sites and make and enquiry to a local organiser prior to signing up for the Census.